see the file write_example.py

 python copy_file.py some_file.txt another_file.txt

-should write a file named another_file.txt that has a copy of the contents of some_file.txt.
+that has a copy of the contents of some_file.txt

 NOTES

-• Write copy_file.py
+copy_file.py

-%%file contents.txt
+)%%file contents.txt

 This file has stuff in it.